mtusnio/contiki/platform/mikro-e/Readme.md

     $ export PATH=$PATH:/opt/microchip/xc32/v1.34/bin/

-* Platform mikro-e makefile builds the application for ca8210 by default, a cc2520 build can be enabled by passing USE_CC2520=1.
+* Platform mikro-e makefile builds the application for 6LoWPAN clicker.
-* 6lowpan channel(default 26) and pan_id(default 0xabcd) can be passed from makefile options.
+* 6LoWPAN channel(default 26) and pan_id(default 0xabcd) can be passed from makefile options.
 * For debugging purposes, UART3 will be used by default, but USE_SERIAL_PADS can be selected for UART2.

 The application e.g. Hello World can be built for Mikro-E Clicker and HEX file can be generated to flash on the board along with possible build options as per below:

-For clicker boards using CA8210:

     $ cd examples/hello-world
     $ make TARGET=mikro-e CHANNEL=26 PAN_ID=0xabcd USE_SERIAL_PADS=1
-    $ /opt/microchip/xc32/v1.34/bin/xc32-bin2hex hello-world.mikro-e

-For clicker boards using CC2520:

-    $ cd examples/hello-world
-    $ make TARGET=mikro-e USE_CC2520=1 CHANNEL=26 PAN_ID=0xabcd USE_SERIAL_PADS=1
     $ /opt/microchip/xc32/v1.34/bin/xc32-bin2hex hello-world.mikro-e